Microcredentials - for high school students

 This microcredential is developed for year 11 and 12 students and delivered by the Perth USAsia Centre.

 Students will gain an understanding of the Indo-Pacific region and Australia’s strategic relationships with Asia.
-Content covering topics including regionalism, geopolitics, economics, security and relations with key partners including USA, China, India, Korea, Japan, Indonesia and Vietnam.
+Content covering topics include regionalism, geopolitics, economics, security and relations with key partners including USA, China, India, Korea, Japan, Indonesia and Vietnam.

 Upon successful completion of this microcredential, students will receive: